The music playing is titled God Bless America Performed by Jackie Evancho

-The state of Rhode Island is located on the East Coast of the United States of America.
+Rhode Island, officially The State of Rhode Island and Providence Plantations, constituent state of the United States of America.
 It was one of the original 13 states and is one of the six New England states.
-With an area of 1,212 square miles (3,139 square kilometres), it is the smallest state in the Union and is only about 48 miles (77 Kilometres) long and 37 miles (60 Kilometres) wide.
-It is, however, one of the most densely populated states in the nation.
-The extreme compactness of area, large population, and economic activity have tied Rhode Island closely to its neighbours--Connecticut on the west and Massachusetts on the north and east.
-The Rhode Island Sound on the south is the basis of the state's fishing industry.
+Rhode Island is bounded to the north and east by Massachusetts, to the south by Rhode Island Sound and Block Island Sound of the Atlantic Ocean, and to the west by Connecticut.
+It is the smallest state in the union - only about 48 miles (77 km) long and 37 miles (60 km) wide - but is, however, one of the most densely populated states.
+The extreme compactness of area, proportionally large population, and economic activity have tied it closely to its neighbouring states.
+In addition, Rhode Island's intimate connection to the sea - including more than 400 miles (640 km) of coastline - is the basis of its nickname, the Ocean State.
 The capital is Providence.

 Rhode Island's first permanent European settlement was made in 1636 by the dissident minister Roger Williams and his followers, who had been banished from Massachusetts.
 Williams, who was friendly and dealt fairly with the Narraganset and Wampanoag Indians in the vicinity, based his settlement on the principle of religious toleration and freedom of conscience; this attracted other nonconformists and shaped the colony's views.
-By 1647 a confederacy of four towns was established, although a royal charter was not granted until 1663.
-In what are widely regarded as the first overt revolutionary deeds, the Rhode Islanders destroyed the British revenue sloop Liberty at Newport in 1769 and burned the revenue schooner Gaspee near Namquit (now Gaspee) Point in 1772.
-Rhode Island ratified the U.S. Constitution in 1790, only after the Bill of Rights was incorporated.
-Samuel Slater's cotton-textile mill built at Pawtucket in 1793 initiated the Industrial Revolution in the United States.
-Agitation for the adoption of a liberal state constitution led to the unsuccessful Dorr Rebellion against the state government in 1842.
+Providence Plantations, the first settlement on the mainland, on Narragansett Bay, was named by the minister Roger Williams, founder of the state, who credited Divine Providence with bringing him safely there in 1636.